SigmaHQ/sigma-specification/Sigma_specification.md

 ## Rx YAML

-You schema is defined in [sigma-schema.rx.yml](sigma-schema.rx.yml)
+The schema is defined in [sigma-schema.rx.yml](sigma-schema.rx.yml)

 # Components